International Education Week 2020

 Distinguished Speakers Series: Global Competencies for the 21st Century Workplace

 The Center for Global Business held its annual Distinguished Speakers Series in International Business during International Education Week on "Global Competencies for the 21st Century Workplace."
 Smith School alumni discussed the importance of a global mindset in today's business environment.

 International Zoom Coffee Hour

 This and every Thursday of the summer semester, join us for International Zoom Coffee Hour, a weekly opportunity for international students and scholars visiting the University of Maryland to come and meet faculty, staff, and other students of the University.
 Everyone is invited!
 Campus community members get together for an hour of casual (and often global) socializing.

 U.S. Foreign Policy in 2021 and Beyond: A Post-Election Assessment

-At a time of extraordinary political tumult in the United States, alongside a global pandemic and a major economic crisis, this panel of UMD experts will discuss a cross-section of major foreign policy issues in the aftermath of the 2020 presidential election.
+At a time of extraordinary political tumult in the United States, alongside a global pandemic and a major economic crisis, this panel of UMD experts discussed a cross-section of major foreign policy issues in the aftermath of the 2020 presidential election.

 The Role of the Western Savior Complex in International Development

-The IDEV Council, in partnership with SEEC and the ISEP Council, will be hosting a discussion on "The Role of the Western Savior Complex in International Development."
+The IDEV Council, in partnership with SEEC and the ISEP Council, hosted a discussion on "The Role of the Western Savior Complex in International Development."

 CISSM Global Forum